-Mediation is a process in which a neutral mediator assists the parties in trying to reach agreement on disputed issues in a collaborative, consensual and informed manner.
-It can alleviate much of the trauma of divorce and reduce or eliminate the hostility of protracted court proceedings.
+Mediation is a process in which a neutral mediator assists the parties facing a divorce or parentage case in trying to reach agreement on disputed issues in a collaborative, consensual and informed manner.
+It can alleviate much of the trauma of divorce or parentage fight and reduce or eliminate the hostility of protracted court proceedings.
 It can be much more cost-effective, efficient and amicable than litigation, and is available before and after parties file for divorce.
 The mediator is not a judge and cannot impose any decisions upon the parties.
 It is the parties themselves that are in the best position, with advice and guidance, to reach agreement in an economical and just manner through mediation.
 Willingness to mediate indicates recognition that the parties both insist on maintaining control over their own financial destiny, resolving all disputes without rancor, and preserving healthy relationships within the family.
+Mediation can help avoid the expense and stress that can often times be associated with protracted litigation.

-Mediation is not a substitute for independent legal, financial or other professional advice.
+Mediating a disputed issue is not a substitute for independent legal, financial or other professional advice.
 Parties should seek other professional and legal advice during the mediation before finalizing any agreement reached at mediation.
 The mediator is not functioning as an attorney, does not giving legal advice, and does not protect any party’s legal rights in the mediation process.
+The parties’ communications and disclosures in the mediation process are not protected by privilege nor are they confidential in any way.

 Attorneys are welcome and encouraged to attend the mediation.
 Attorneys can play an important role in the exchange of information, in supporting their clients in the negotiations, advising their clients on the legal implications of a settlement and in drawing up the settlement agreement.
 The attorneys understand mediation is a non-adversarial and non-argumentative process.